 We had the best time exploring the ruins, looking at butterflies, walking around the national park, taking in the view from Led Zep Café, sipping posh cocktails at the Sailing Club and finishing the day with great company.

-Our advice to you if you are travelling to Kep, is to avoid the beach, the crabs and the touristy side.
+Our advice to you if you are traveling to Kep, is to avoid the beach, the crabs and the touristy side.
 Rent a motorbike and check out all the places we went on our second day.